Q- Parking?

 Q- What should I bring to my session?

+A- For the first session, please arrive a few minutes early to fill out a quick intake form.
+Normally it takes about 5 minutes unless you have an extensive medical history.
 If you have medical information relating to what you are seeking treatment for, such as MRI or other scan interpretations, this can be helpful to bring in so we can have a better idea about what we are working with and help streamline treatment options.
 They are not necessary though.

-Regarding dress, for men, please bring a pair of shorts or have underwear that you feel comfortable working in.
-For women, please bring a pair of shorts and a bra or swimsuit top (preferably separate pieces) that you feel comfortable working in.
-These are not requirements, and we will still be able to modify the session if you don’t bring them.
-However, they will allow for greater flexibility in treatment options, as well as give us the opportunity to test for specific improvements during the session.
-There will also be a topsheet available as well if you would prefer, or if you forget or are unable to bring shorts or a top for the session.
+For men, please bring a pair of shorts or have underwear that you feel comfortable working in.
+For women, please bring a pair of shorts and a bra or swimsuit top that you feel comfortable working in (preferably separate pieces, and the top with minimum strapping in the back to allow for greater access to the back area).
+These are not requirements, and we can modify the session if you don’t have them.
+I will also have a topsheet available if you prefer, but having shorts and a top allows for greater flexibility in treatment options as well as give us the opportunity to test for specific improvements during the session.
+Craniosacral and visceral manipulation work can usually be done through normal loose-fitting clothing.

 Q- Are facemasks still required for sessions?